duckdb/duckdb-web/docs/sql/data_types/interval.md

 FROM range(12) t(i);
 ```

 When `INTERVAL`s are deconstructed via the `datepart` function, the *months* component is additionally split into years and months, and the *microseconds* component is split into hours, minutes, and microseconds.
+The *days* component is not split into additional units.
+To demonstrate this, the following query performs extracts date parts from an interval called `period`, deconstructs them to larger or equivalent-sized units, and adds them together to obtain the original `period` value.
+As the deconstruction implemented by the query follows the rules described above, it always returns true.

 ```sql
 SELECT